kgateway-dev/kgateway/ci/extended-docker/README.md

 ## Running Locally

-If needed for testing, run from the root of this repo: kind delete cluster kind create cluster docker run -d -p 5001:5000 --restart=always --name registry registry:2
+If needed for testing, run from the root of this repo (note: VERSION is optional): kind delete cluster kind create cluster docker run -d -p 5001:5000 --restart=always --name registry registry:2